DePaul-KenYu/se452-project-demo/README.md

 <br>
 * Milestone 1: Define the project and base structure and areas where each members will be working on
 * Milestone 2: Define the database structure
+* Milestone 3: Added Services and some relationships.
+Ran into a LOT of issues due to circular dependencies.

 ## Project Members